derekmarion/algo-linear-search/README.md

  * If the object searched for does not exist in the array, it should return `None`(Python) or `undefined`(Javascript).

 For the Python portion, you can't use any built-in `list` or `Enumerable` methods *except* for `list()`.
 You will have to use the keywords `for`, or `while`.
-There are two tests already in the spec file, but you should add more to prove that your code works correctly.
+There are some tests already in the spec file, but you should add more to prove that your code works correctly.
 Are there any edge cases you need to consider?
 Did you hit any bugs that should have had tests?

-### Release 1 : Global linear search
+### Step 2 : Global linear search

 Write a new function `global_linear_search` that returns an array of *all the indices* for the object it searches for.
 In other words, if the object `x` is in more than one place in the array, `global_linear_search` will return an array containing the index of each occurrence of `x`.